Datona-Labs/datona-lib/docs/_build/html/_sources/datona-vault.rst.txt

 An error response will be resolved if:

-(a) the request is not a valid "update" request
+(a) the request is not a valid "create" request
 (b) the signature is invalid;
 (c) the signatory is not the owner of the contract
 (d) the contract has expired